20% off your first purchase with code: SHOP24

-Classroom management is something we teachers think about every day.
+Classroom management is something teachers think about every day.
 Rules, consequences, building rapport, and a predictable routine all have a huge impact and keep things running smoothly.

 A transition period is that empty space between structured activities.
 Sometimes we call it down time.
 There are 3 different ways transitions happen in the classroom: